NyxIsBad/hijiri.dev-urara/urara/site-index/akguides/gearguide/+page.svelte.md

   - A +35% dmg on next attack trophy.
 It's very strong, however requires 10% chance on a crit (which should be 100% of the time) and can occur at most every other attack.
 - [Bond Trophies](https://www.aurakingdom-db.com/items?q%5Bs%5D=min_lvl_nl+desc&q%5Bname_cont%5D=Bond&q%5Btype_id_eq%5D=1039)
   - A collection of trophies that are pretty decent, but are extremely expensive.
 Provides pen and armor piercing scaling stats.
 Most players will not afford this set.
+  - Although bond is frequently seen as a pvp set, it is better than cultural relic + orange crafted due to it's high dmg dealt multiplier and additional d-dmg from set bonus.
   - There are multiple bond sets.
 The [Flower Sprite](https://www.aurakingdom-db.com/item/32880-bond-eternal-sorrow) set is likely the best set that's accessible, but the [Otherworld Link](https://www.aurakingdom-db.com/item/32888-bond-cyclone-link) set is theoretically not bad either.
 - P2W sets (Genki Skyforged Set, Time & Destiny Set)
   - Probably worth hundreds of thousands of gold.
 Clearly better but literally only use it if you're 1.) an alt 2.) rich as heck.
 I think that which one is better is technical and build specific, but generally Time & Destiny set should be better in most situations.